Is CSC Steel a Value Trap? (Part 1 of 2)

 Is this a value trap or a steal?

 A value trap is one side of the value investing coin.
 The other side is that it is a steal, a hidden gem.
+A steal would make it one of the better Bursa steel stocks to invest in.

-There is definitely an investment opportunity given the mispricing.
+There is an investment opportunity given the mispricing.
 Does it mean that you should go and buy – well read my Disclaimer?

 Contents